adaptris/interlok-docs/docs/pages/user-guide/adapter-bootstrap.md

 sysprop.javax.net.ssl.keyStore=/path/to/my/keystore
 ```

-{% include important.html content="Although system properties specified `bootstrap.properties` are set before any other initialisation occurs; it may be too late for some system properties.
-The behaviour is not guaranteed." %}
+!> **IMPORTANT** Although system properties specified `bootstrap.properties` are set before any other initialisation occurs; it may be too late for some system properties.
+The behaviour is not guaranteed.

 ### Pre Processors ###